kubedb/docs/docs/guides/rabbitmq/rotate-auth/guide.md

 *** Access refused: /api/queues?columns=name,messages

 ```
-The above output shows that the password has been changed successfully.
+The above output shows that the credential has been changed successfully.
 The previous username & password is stored in the secret for rollback purpose.

 ## Cleaning up